oVirt/ovirt-openshift-extensions/README.md

 1. make sure `oc` command is configured and has access to your cluster, e.g run `oc status`

-2. run this command, but change the 'extra-vars' section to match your ovirt-engine details
+2. run this command, but change the `--extra-vars` section to match your ovirt-engine details

    ```
    docker run \